Left 4 Dead: The Sacrifice: Synopsis

 Mora overthrows Everly and sounds the evac alarm, unintentionally drawing Infected that attack the base, including several Special Infected able to breach the base's defense.
-As Mora's squad attempt to hold back the Infected, Bill, Zoey, Louis, and Francis, along with two befriended soldiers and a doctor (who is also immune), attempt to make their way to a nearby trainyard to a train south towards Florida.
-As they are escaping, Mora, injured from battle, attempts to stop the group, believing them responsible for the invasion; but Bill knocks him down.
+As Mora's squad attempts to hold back the Infected, Bill, Zoey, Louis, and Francis, along with two befriended soldiers and a doctor (who is also immune), attempt to make their way to a nearby trainyard to a train south towards Florida.
+As they are escaping, Mora, injured and infected from battle, attempts to stop the group, believing them responsible for the invasion; but Bill knocks him down.
 As they discover a train, Everly attempts to escape in a helicopter, but a Tank sends it crashing to the ground.
 Finding an available train, the group becomes concerned that it has become too quiet, and Zoey suggests there is something lying in wait for them.
 They are soon attacked by a Tank and a horde of Infected.
-The two soldiers sacrifice themselves to protect the group as they start the train.
+The two soldiers rejoin the military holding out at a choke point before heading to an outpost, leaving the group in fear of their masks failing, but are presumably killed when the choke point is overwhelmed.
 While the four Survivors are able to board in time, the doctor lags behind; to Zoey's dismay and anger, Bill refuses to slow down, stating that "we come back for our own".

 As they travel south, Bill explains that his plan is to get them to the islands of the Florida Keys; as the Infected cannot swim, they will be safe there.
 At a town at the end of the line, they start searching for a boat.
 While navigating the town, Zoey explains to Francis that she does not understand Bill; Francis says that "Bill doesn't always do the right thing, but he does it for the right reasons".
 Shortly after, they find a yacht, but Louis is severely injured when he finds it packed with Witches.
-After burning the yacht, the group finds a sailboat, filled with provisions and medicine; however, to get it downriver, they must raise a rusty old bridge blocking their path.
-They start nearby generators and prepare to fight the horde while waiting for the bridge to be raised, but soon the generators give out.
-Bill, without pause, jumps off the bridge and makes his way to the generators, restarting them as three Tanks strike him and maul him to death.
+After burning the yacht, the group finds a sailboat filled with provisions and medicine; however, to get it downriver, they must raise a rusty old bridge blocking their path.
+They start nearby generators and prepare to fight the horde while waiting for the bridge to be raised, but soon the nearest generator gives out.
+Bill, without pause, jumps off the bridge and makes his way to the generator, restarting it as three Tanks strike him and maul him to death.
 Francis attempts to go after Bill but Zoey stops him, sadly commenting that Bill's sacrifice will have been for nothing.
 After waiting for the horde to disperse, the three quietly return to the boat and set course to the Keys.